metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 - `bootstrap_from` (Attributes) BootstrapFrom defines a source to bootstrap from. (see [below for nested schema](#nestedatt--spec--bootstrap_from))
 - `command` (List of String) Command to be used in the Container.
 - `connection` (Attributes) Connection defines templates to configure the general Connection object. (see [below for nested schema](#nestedatt--spec--connection))
-- `database` (String) Database is the database to be created on bootstrap.
+- `database` (String) Database is the initial database to be created by the operator once MariaDB is ready.
 - `env` (Attributes List) Env represents the environment variables to be injected in a container. (see [below for nested schema](#nestedatt--spec--env))
 - `env_from` (Attributes List) EnvFrom represents the references (via ConfigMap and Secrets) to environment variables to be injected in the container. (see [below for nested schema](#nestedatt--spec--env_from))
 - `galera` (Attributes) Replication configures high availability via Galera. (see [below for nested schema](#nestedatt--spec--galera))